wgcban/ddpm-cd/README.md

 In case, if you want to resume the training from previosely saved point, provide the path to saved model in ``path/resume_state``, else keep it as null.

 # Training change detection network
-## Download change detection dataset
+### Download change detection datasets
 Download the change detection datasets from the following links.
-Links to download datasets:
+Place them inside your `datasets` folder.

 - [`LEVIR-CD`](https://www.dropbox.com/s/18fb5jo0npu5evm/LEVIR-CD256.zip?dl=0)
 - [`WHU-CD`](https://www.dropbox.com/s/r76a00jcxp5d3hl/WHU-CD-256.zip?dl=0)